-DoDEA Pacific East encompasses all of the schools in the Japan District.
+DoDEA Pacific East encompasses all of the schools in Japan.
 Three separate agencies provide student meals in this district including The Exchange, the Navy Exchange (NEX), as well as Marine Corps Community Service (MCCS).
 These agencies also provide Free and Reduced-Price meals to students who qualify under Federal Guidelines.

-The SMP for these schools in the Japan District is managed by The Exchange.
+The SMP for these schools in the Pacific East District is managed by The Exchange.
 For more information on menus, payment options, pricing, or nutrition visit The Exchange Lunch Program website:

 Free and Reduced-Price meals are available to students who qualify under Federal Guidelines are also available.
 Please click on the appropriate link on The Exchange web page to complete the required Free & Reduced Meal Program online application which needs to be completed each school year.
 If there are any questions, please contact the AAFES Pacific Administrator: